 Relationships are hard.
 Agriculture is harder.
 Building and sustaining lasting, mutually beneficial relationships in agriculture is very hard indeed, especially with a crop like coffee.

 Achieving and sustaining quality in coffee requires investment.
 And it and involves risk.
 My experience in the international development space and as a coffee buyer has taught me that growers are more likely to take risks and make investments this year if they have commercial partners who can be counted on to show up next year.
 And the year after that.
 And the year after that.
-We made our first purchase of a fully traceable lot from CEPCO in Oaxaca all the way back in 2002, as this blurry, dog-eaten photo from our archive attests, and have been showing up ever since.
+We made our first purchase of a fully traceable lot from CEPCO in Oaxaca all the way back in 2002, and have been showing up ever since.

 But committing to a relationship with a coffee grower means coping with risk, accepting occasional disappointments and even absorbing a flat-out failure now and again.